 - Freeform Scribble (4): Draw lines/shapes as if you were using a pencil on paper.

 As soon as you select the drawing tool, the cursor changes into a cross hair.
 The following parts show you what to do next.

 Step 1: Click anywhere on the Canvas to set the start point.
 Move the mouse without releasing the mouse button to draw a line.
 While moving the mouse, hold down SHIFT to make a truly horizontal, vertical, or diagonal straight line.
 You can draw a 0, 30, 45, 60, 90, 120, 135, 150, and 180-degree line.

 Step 2: Release the mouse button to set the end point.

 To draw a curve, do the following:

-Step 4: A drawing shape can be either open or closed.
+Step 2: A curve can be either open or closed.
 Do one of the following to finish your drawing: